 The camera both looks well and works well.
 The designers produced what, to my eye, is a very clean, purposeful look.
 In particular, by locating the shutter button within the shutter speed selector dial they simultaneously reduced the clutter on the top plate while creating extra space to make that dial and the mode selector switch bigger and therefore easier to operate.
 (Pentax did something similar with the ME Super, but without the same benefit since the ME Super was already significantly smaller than most of its peers.
 Canon combined the shutter speed selector dial with the film wind lever but this arrangement, for me, is less successful).
 The low profile of the Minolta’s shutter speed selector dial and the film speed selector dial also helps the overall look.

 What else?
 A self timer in the usual location, depth of field preview button, and a viewfinder shutter.
-There is no separate multiple exposure button; instead, depress the film advance release button on the base of the camera and wind on.
-Finally, there is the ‘Safe Load Signal’ a red vertical bar that appears in a small window when film is loaded correctly and moves gradually across that window as the film is advanced.
+There is no separate multiple exposure button.
+Instead, depress the film advance release button on the base of the camera and wind on.
+Finally, there is the ‘Safe Load Signal’ a red vertical bar that appears in a small window on the rear of the camera below the wind lever when film is loaded correctly and moves gradually across that window as the film is advanced.
 Simple, but useful.

 XD, XD-7 or XD-11